The Riggs Blog

 By Catherine Robertson Souter

 This interview is republished with permission from New England Psychologist.
-It was originally published online on January 1, 2017.
+It was originally published in their January 2017 issue (Vol. 24, No. 11) and online on January 1, 2017.

 When someone dies by a person’s own hand, the loss deeply affects each of those closest to him or her.
 What may often be missed, however, is how that loss also affects the therapist trained to keep this suicide from happening.
 In the popular mind, it may seem inappropriate to be concerned with the professional on the sidelines after a successful suicide attempt, but for the human being behind that degree, a death can have many repercussions both professionally and personally.